 These guidelines are based on ensuring personal safety and are consistent with the HawCC Student Conduct Code.
 These guidelines are to be used with said code of conduct.
 The following are excerpts from the Policy on Disruptive Students.
-Copies of the complete policy are available at the Offices of the Vice Chancellor for Student Affairs and the Director of the UH Center at West Hawai'i.
+Copies of the complete policy are available at the Offices of the Vice Chancellor for Student Affairs and the Director of the University of Hawai'i Center, West Hawai'i.